 We actively promote visits to our local library.
 Each year, we organise a trip to the library in our Reception class: all parents are encouraged to attend and register their child for a library card.
 We are visited annually by the Book Start team.

-We believe that creating a life-long love of reading in our children is of paramount importance.
-We encourage parents to read with their children at home and pupils to change their reading books as often as possible.
+All children are encouraged to change their reading books as often as possible.
 We praise and reward recording at home through Class Dojo.
 Home Record Records are checked daily.
-We expect every child to read at home with an adult three times a week.
-Sessions should last no more than ten minutes.
-We have a group of Reading Volunteers who work across Key Stage 1 with children requiring additional support.
+We expect every child to read their school book at home with an adult three times a week.

 In order to foster a love of reading, we do not follow a prescriptive reading scheme.
 Instead, we use a wide variety of engaging, high-quality texts selected by staff.
 These books are levelled for difficulty and complexity using coloured book bands.
-We ensure that children have access to phonetically decodable texts (in line with their reading age), as well as language-rich texts, picture books and novels to help nurture and develop vocabulary and spark an interest in reading.
-All of our children have access to our fiction and non-fiction library and every classroom is equipped with an engaging and inviting Reading Corner: we want all of our children to ‘Love to Read’.
+Book are sequenced to support cumulative progression and they are closely matched to our school's phonics programme.
+As well as ensuring that children have access to phonetically decodable texts (in line with their reading age), we also ensure that we are well resourced with language-rich texts, picture books and novels to help nurture and develop vocabulary and spark an interest in reading.
+We want all of our children to ‘Love to Read’.

 We aim to have 20 minutes of Guided Reading every day outside of English lessons.
 Throughout the week, every child has a session supported by their teacher and a follow-up activity, as well as stimulating and meaningful activities linked to reading in those sessions where they are not working directly with the class teacher.